nikop/steam-help/faqs/Steam Controller BLE.md

 Congrats!
 You have reconnected your controller to the Wireless Receiver.
 Next, connect over BLE by navigating to the **Add Bluetooth** option of your device.
-When prompted, press **Y + Steam Button** on your Steam Controller to make it discoverable.[/section]    [section id=switch]#### How do I switch between modes?
+When prompted, press **Y + Steam Button** on your Steam Controller to make it discoverable.   #### How do I switch between modes?
 If you have already followed the instructions above, you are paired via the Steam Controller Wireless Receiver and BLE.
 Use the commands below to start your controller in the mode of your choice.

 [tr]  		[td]![https://support.steampowered.com/images/faq/steam_link/y_steam.png](https://support.steampowered.com/images/faq/steam_link/y_steam.png) [/td]	  			  		[td]### Bluetooth LE Pairing Mode